Quantum van Est Isomorphism: Abstract

 \section{Abstract}

-Motivated by the fact that the Hopf-cyclic (co)homology of the quantized algebras of functions and quantized universal enveloping algebras are the correct analogues of the Lie algebra and Lie group (co)homologies, we hereby construct three van Est type isomorphisms between the Hopf-cyclic (co)homologies of Lie groups and Lie algebras, and their quantum groups and corresponding enveloping algebras, both in $h$-adic and $q$-deformation frameworks.
+Motivated by the fact that the Hopf-cyclic (co)homologies of function algebras over Lie groups and universal enveloping algebras over Lie algebras capture the Lie group and Lie algebra (co)homologies, we hereby upgrade the classical van Est isomorphism to ones between the Hopf-cyclic (co)homologies of quantized algebras of functions and quantized universal enveloping algebras, both in $h$-adic and $q$-deformation frameworks.